andlessa/LLP-CDFO/README.md

 * Folders:

   * [ATLAS-SUSY-2016-08](ATLAS-SUSY-2016-08), [ATLAS-SUSY-2018-13](ATLAS-SUSY-2018-13), [ATLAS-SUSY-2018-42](ATLAS-SUSY-2018-42), [CMS-EXO-19-010](CMS-EXO-19-010) and  [CMS-EXO-20-004](CMS-EXO-20-004): folders containing the relevant recasting code for each analysis (except for CMS-EXO-19-010 which relies on MadAnalysis5)
-  * [statisticalTools](statisticalTools): folder with statistical tools used for computing limits
+  * [statisticalTools](statisticalTools): folder with statistical tools used for computing limits and the high luminosity projections
   * [Cards](Cards): relevant cards for event generation
   * [plotting](plotting): folder containing all the plotting notebooks.
   * [results_dataFrames](results_dataFrames): folder with pickle files containing Pandas DataFrames with the recasting results (see below)